 A circular economy aims to redefine the way we live, work, and do business.
 It changes our extractive “take, use, and throw away” model to a more environmentally and socially regenerative one.

 Seattle Good Business Network works to build a more ‘circular Seattle’ by helping to de-silo community stakeholders and organizations by making connections where they matter, and closing the loops.
-2019 projects to be announced soon!

 Our Youth programming helps to connect Seattle youth, from all backgrounds and levels of experience, to meaningful learning, career, and leadership opportunities.
 Find out how you can engage, support, and empower local youth through our youth board, tours, internships, job shadowing, and more!